 Research, TEACHING & Publications

-In addition to his professional artistic work, Phillip maintains a relationship with the Drama Department at Exeter University (UK) where he taught from 2000–2010.
+In addition to his professional artistic work, Phillip maintains a relationship with the Drama Department at Exeter University (UK) where he taught from 2000–2015.
 He is now Emeritus Professor of Performance Practice.
 He was Director of the Asian-Experimental Theatre Program within the University of Wisconsin, Madison (USA) for many years, and has also taught throughout the world including NYU Department of Performance Studies and Northwestern University.
 His numerous books include Acting (Re)Considered (editor, 1995, 2002), When the Body Becomes All Eyes (1998, 2000), Kathakali Dance-Drama: Where Gods and Demons Come to Play (2000), and Martial Arts in Actor Training (ed., 1993).
 Psychophysical Acting: An intercultural approach after Stanislavski, Zarrilli's long-awaited book on the process of training actors through a psychophysical approach based on Asian martial arts and yoga was published in 2009 by Routledge.
 The book includes a DVD-ROM by Peter Hulton.
 It was awarded the ATHE 2010 Outstanding Book of the Year Award at the ATHE convention in Los Angeles.
 He recently co-edited with T. Sasitharan and Anuradha Kapur a important collection of essays, Intercultural Acting and Performer Training (Routledge Press, 2019), and his new sole-authored book, '(toward) a phenomenology of acting' will be released by Routledge Press in mid October, 2019.
 For a complete list see PUBLICATIONS section of WORK.